Top Greek islands & Mainland Destinations

 The exile island of Makronissos, near Kea: The Island of Makronissos is placed to the northwest of Kea island, opposite to Lavrio town.
 It is a small island, 3km long and 500m wide.
 Administratively, it belongs to Kea island.
 Its landscape is rocky and infertile.
 In the ancient times, Makronissos was called "Helena island" because it is said that this was the island were beautiful Helena and Prince Paris made a stop on the way to Troy or, according to another legend, where she and her husband, Menelaus, landed when they returned from Troy, after the end of the Troyan War.

 Some ruins of the Neolithic era have been found on the islet and the two churches of Makronissos, Agios Georgios and the church of Virgin Mary, have been built on the ruins of some ancient constructions.
-However, Makronissos is known for a sad side of the Greek history.
+However, Makronissos is known for the sad side of Greek history.
 Makronissos is a sort of Greek equivalent to Alkatraz.
 During the Balkan Wars (1912-13), a large number of Turkish prisoners of war were transferred there until the war ended and Greece and Turkey signed a peace contract.

 When the Greek Civil War started, in 1946, this islet was turned into a prison for communists, political prisoners, and defectors.
 These people were tortured in cruel ways and suffered starvation and privation of water to be forced to deny their political beliefs and sign a statement of regret and obeisance to the Greek rightist regime.
 Many people died there and others, those who managed to survive, still carry this traumatic experience.